-How to Publish Your Game In China
+How To Publish Your Game In China

 - Chinese corporation or business entity.
 You need this because foreign and foreign-invested companies are not legally allowed to directly publish or operate online PC or mobile games, and are therefore ineligible for a game license.

 Foreign and foreign-invested companies are not legally allowed to directly publish or operate online PC or mobile games, which account for most of China’s digital game sector.
-That said, two U.S. publishers (Apple’s App Store and Steam) currently operate in China without a Chinese partner or necessary licenses, in contradiction to Chinese law.
+That said, two U.S. publishers (Apple’s App Store and Steam) manage to be rare exceptions, currently allowed to operate in China without a Chinese partner.

 Nevertheless, the only option for foreign companies to distribute their games in China and fully comply with Chinese law is to find a Chinese partner that can then register and publish the game on your behalf.

-The partner will handle marketing and distribution, and usually takes 70% of all profits in return, after the app store has taken its 50%.
+The partner will handle marketing and distribution, and Chinese publishing partners will usually take a portion of the profits after the app store has taken its 50%.
 Still, this is extremely common practice and most foreign companies choose to do this to gain access to China’s massive and highly profitable market.

-Note: If you partner with AppInChina, we can give you a much better profit-sharing arrangement.
+Note: If you partner with AppInChina, we can give you a much better profit-sharing arrangement than most Chinese publishing partners.
 Contact us to find out how.

 - Software Copyright Certificate (SCC).
-An SCC proves is proof of registered Chinese copyright for any piece of software, and thus any entity, foreign or domestic, individual or company, can apply for one.
-However, in the case of games, keep in mind that only a Chinese corporation, business entity, or individual may license a game in China.
+An SCC is proof of registered Chinese copyright for any piece of software, and thus any entity, foreign or domestic, individual or company, can apply for one.
+However, in the case of games, keep in mind that only a Chinese corporation, business entity, or individual may publish a game in China.

 Both the Apple App Store and all independent Android app stores will ask for a valid SCC number during the submission process, though currently the Apple App Store is not verifying SCCs that are submitted.